 The exact origin of hot cross buns is unknown but wherever they came from one thing we know for certain is that they’re bloody tasty!
 With a unique historical past these buns can now be enjoyed all year round and no one is going to come and take them away from you if you bake them at home.
 With that in mind give this vegan hot cross bun recipe a go!

 I’ve never been much of a bread maker but this recipe is super simple and yields such delicious results that it may have converted me.
 If you’re not a confident bread baker then give this one a go!
 The buns are so fluffy and squidgy on the inside and the orange glaze makes them sweet and sticky on the outside – the perfect texture.
 I used sultanas and apricots as my dried fruit of choice as I think they work well together but feel free to use whatever fruit you fancy.
 Just make sure whatever you use is chopped up in to sultana size pieces so the buns bake evenly.
 These buns are the perfect balance of sweet, spice and everything nice!
 Whatever you like tucking in to at Easter make sure these buns are at the table and you’re sure to thank yourself as soon as you delve in to the gooey, fluffy goodness of one of these bad boys.

-As always this recipe is a guide do if you don’t have fine brown sugar any sugar will do.
-So give this recipe a go and show us what you like to enjoy them with on social media using the #veggievagabonds!
-Peace and love, Veggie Vagabonds.
+Give this recipe a go and show us what you like to enjoy them with on social media using the #veggievagabonds

 Vegan Hot Cross Buns Recipe